Tsuen Wan District

 Tsuen Wan District is one of the 18 districts of Hong Kong.
-It is located in the New Territories and is served by the Tsuen Wan line of the MTR metro system.
+It is located in the New Territories and is served by the Tsuen Wan line and Tuen Ma line of the MTR metro system.
 Its area is 60.7 km^{2}.
 Its residents, who mostly live in Tsuen Wan Town, enjoy the highest income in the New Territories.

 Part of the Tsuen Wan New Town is located in the Tsuen Wan District.
 An exclave of the district is located on the island of Ma Wan and the northeastern part of Lantau island (including Tsing Chau Tsai Peninsula and Yam O).

 The Hong Kong Disneyland Resort is within the boundary of Tsuen Wan District (and partially in the neighbouring Islands District).

 History

 The district was set up in 1982 covering the present-day Tsuen Wan District and Kwai Tsing District.
 Kwai Chung and the island of Tsing Yi were split from Tsuen Wan District in the mid-1980s, and subsequently formed a new district known as Kwai Tsing.